0v0katai/C.Basic/README.md

 [Français](README_fr.md) | [日本語](README_ja.md) | [中文(简体)](README_zh-Hans.md)

-C.Basic (pronounce "c-dot-basic") is the reference implementation of Casio Basic, written in Casio SDK for fx-9860 and miniSDK for fx-CG.
+C.Basic (pronounce "c-dot-basic") is the reference implementation of Casio Basic, written in Casio SDK for fx-9860 and miniSDK for fx-CG calculators.

 The add-in is designed for programmers who want to incorporate SDK-exclusive features to their Casio Basic programs within their calculator, and without having to worry about the error-prone debugging environment of C/C++.